 | WEDNESDAY, DECEMBER 19, 2012

 Wow, I haven't blogged in so long and I think people have stopped reading my blog, which makes have a sad.
+It started because I was locked out of blogger which is why I didn't write at first, ( and haven't been able to access my blog reading list and comment as me, preventing me from reading blogs i love) but then I realized I haven't had much to write about.
 Why is that?
 Normal.
 I feel normal.
 Not in all aspects of my life, but at least when it comes to Diabetes.
-I never ever thought I would say that.
-The pain I had when I first started blogging just isn't there anymore.
-Rewind.
-Rephrase.

 JUSTICE'S MISBEHAVING PANCREAS Special Sib of a D Kid Day- My Sweetest Synsyre

 Today is Special Sib's of a D Kid Day!
 A day dedicated to those AMAZING siblings who support their brothers, and or sisters with their diabetes.
 From waiting to eat until a bg comes down, grabbing a juice box, or just being there to witness all the heartache diabetes can cause.
 Many times these siblings are also left feeling like they may come in second, or aren't give as much attention because of diabetes.
 We want them to know how amazing, wonderful and fantastic they are.